nikothomas/ctdfjorder/README.md

 as a python library.
 A tutorial has been setup [here](https://nikothomas.github.io/ctdfjorder/Getting%20Started.html) for running the CLI.

+## ⚠️Issues
+If you encounter an issue while running or using CTDFjorder, please submit a report on the [Issues](https://github.com/nikothomas/ctdfjorder/issues) page.
+This is the fastest way to get your problem resolved.

 ## 📝 License
 CTDFjorder is released under the MIT License.

 ## 📢 Acknowledgments
-CTDFjorder was developed for the [Fjord Phyto]<https://fjordphyto.ucsd.edu> project.
+CTDFjorder was developed for the [Fjord Phyto](https://fjordphyto.ucsd.edu) project.
 The gsw library was used for certain dervied calculations.

 ## Citations
 McDougall, T. J., & Barker, P. M. (2011).
 Getting started with TEOS-10 and the Gibbs Seawater (GSW) Oceanographic Toolbox.
 SCOR/IAPSO WG127.